djipco/webmidi/website/api/classes/Input.md

 ### `"disconnected"`<a id="event:disconnected"></a>

-Event emitted when the {@link Input} becomes unavailable.
+Event emitted when the [Input](Input) becomes unavailable.
 This event is typically fired when the MIDI device is unplugged.